Drive sales on autopilot with ecommerce-focused features

 Spam bots often use disposable email addresses to bypass verification processes.
 These temporary emails expire after a short period, making them useless for meaningful engagement.

-To prevent them, you can integrate tools like BlockDisposableEmail, Kickbox, or Mailcheck into your signup forms.
+To prevent this from happening, you can integrate tools like BlockDisposableEmail, Kickbox, or Mailcheck into your signup forms.
 If someone attempts to register using a disposable email like “[email protected],” these tools can instantly identify and block the address.

 They work by referencing a comprehensive database of known disposable email domains.
 This ensures that only valid, long-term addresses are allowed.